yskunk/mooni/README.md

 ## 🔮 Frontend integration

-You can easily integrate Mooni into your web application and quickly enable your users to cash out their crypto.
+You can easily integrate Usdlayer into your web application and quickly enable your users to cash out their crypto.

 This is useful for marketplace builders which want to increase conversion rate by allowing their users to withdraw the profit they make on the app.

-An [example app](https://integration-example.usdlayer.tech) including Mooni widget is available to let you try it out.
+An [example app](https://integration-example.usdlayer.tech) including Usdlayer widget is available to let you try it out.

 ### 🎁 Quick start